Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Simulation Results

 To further evaluate the Adaptive and Static Quickswap policies, we simulate these policies using workloads derived from the Google Borg cluster scheduler traces~\cite{tirmazi2020borg}.
 Specifically, we use the methodology of \cite{baiocchi} to extract a workload with the same arrival rates, mean job sizes, and server needs as the Google Borg traces.

 Our workload consists of 26 job classes from Cell B of the 2019 Borg traces \cite{tirmazi2020borg}.
-We set $k$ based on the server need of the largest class, so $k=2048$ in our experiments.
+We set $k$ based on the server need of the heaviest class, so $k=2048$ in our experiments.
 The resulting stability region is defined by $\lambda < 4.94$.

 \Cref{fig:borg} shows the benefit of using Static and Adaptive Quickswap instead of a competitor policy.
 While all policies remain stable, Adaptive and Static Quickswap are once again dominant, improving weighted mean response time by two orders of magnitude when the arrival rate is high.
 Note that, due to its poor performance in prior experiments, nMSR is omitted from \Cref{fig:borg}.
-These results generally match the synthetic workloads of \Cref{sec:sim-borg}, showing a significant benefit to using Adaptive Quickswap.
-However, even using Static Quickswap provides a 5x reduction in weighted mean response time compared to the next closest competitor, MSF.
+These results generally match the trends observed with the synthetic workloads of \Cref{sec:sim-general}, showing a significant benefit obtained with Adaptive Quickswap.
+However, even using Static Quickswap provides a 5x reduction in weighted mean response time at high load, compared to the next closest competitor, MSF.

+We also compare the unweighted mean response time of MSF, Static and Adaptive Quickswap, and First-Fit in \DIFnomarkup{\ref{app:fairness}}.
+While MSF achieves good performance at light to medium loads, we show in \DIFnomarkup{\ref{app:fairness}} that this is at the expense of sacrificing certain classes of other jobs by computing the fairness index.
+In addition, we show that better fairness metrics and response time performance are possible in \DIFnomarkup{\ref{app:preemption}} by enabling preemption if there is no preemption overhead.
+However, preemptions without overheads are unrealistic, therefore we are only focusing on non-preemptive policies.